 Low-Carb Ham and Cauliflower Casserole au Gratin.

-January can get feeling long if you're being strict on a healthy eating plan, and I created this Low-Carb Ham and Cauliflower Casserole au Gratin on a January day when I wanted some low-carb comfort food.
-I had ham and cauliflower in the fridge, and thoughts of Low-Carb Twice Baked Cauliflower gave me the idea for this casserole with lots of cauliflower with ham, cream cheese, Greek yogurt, Parmesan, green onion, and cheese, and I'd consider this a pretty healthful dish for a cold winter night!
+January can get feeling long if you’re starting or returning to a healthier eating plan, and I created this Low-Carb Ham and Cauliflower Casserole au Gratin on a January day a few years back when I wanted some low-carb comfort food.
+I had ham and cauliflower in the fridge, and thoughts of Low-Carb Twice Baked Cauliflower gave me the idea for this casserole with lots of cauliflower with ham, cream cheese, Greek yogurt, Parmesan, green onion, and cheese.
+I’d love this delicious low-carb dinner for a cold winter night!

 Mash the cauliflower slightly (in the pan you cooked it in) then stir in the sauce mixture so it’s completely mixed with the cauliflower and gently mix in the ham.
 Season to taste with fresh-ground black pepper.
 Spray the baking dish with nonstick spray or olive oil, put the casserole mixture in in the dish, and sprinkle with cheese.
 Bake 30-35 minutes or until the cheese is completely melted and starting to brown and the mixture is hot throughout and starting to slightly bubble.

 Let sit about 10 minutes for any liquid in the dish to be absorbed, then serve hot and enjoy!
 This will keep in the fridge for a few days and reheats well.

 More Tasty Low-Carb Ideas with Cauliflower:

 Roasted Cauliflower with Red Bell Pepper, Green Olives, and Pine Nuts ~ Kalyn’s Kitchen